Installing VirtualBox on Kali (Host)

 VirtualBox is free and open source.
 There are a few other software such as QEMU, KVM/Xen with virt-manager.
 Then there is also VMware Workstation & Fusion, which is a commercial software (there is VMware Player which is free but it is limited in features).

-We then move onto adding VirtualBox's repository.
-We add this to a separate file, so it does not interfere with Kali Linux's main repository.
+We then move onto adding VirtualBox’s repository.
+We add this to a separate file, so it does not interfere with Kali Linux’s main repository.
+We also will be making sure to state where the keyring is at so the files can be properly signed.
 Our CPU architecture is amd64.
-You may need to later the example below if yours is different.
+You may need to alter the example below if yours is different.

 As VirtualBox has various kernel modules (e.g.